chainguard-dev/yacls/README.md

-# axsdump
+# acls-to-yaml

+Collect ACLs from a variety of data sources (mostly SaaS vendors), and output them into YAML files for review.

-Automate data collection for user access reviews.
+This helps with automating data collection for periodic user access reviews, and allows you to see drift over time.

 ## Usage